Call 520-874-7500 for an appointment.

-The Perinatal Psychiatry Clinic at Banner-University Medical Center South is designed to help women plan healthy pregnancies and follow the patient through the pregnancy and postpartumm period on a case by case basis.
+The Perinatal Psychiatry Clinic at Banner-University Medical Center South is designed to help women plan a healthy pregnancy.
+The clinic follows each patient through their pregnancy and postpartum period on a case-by-case basis.

 The clinic will be focused on helping plan a healthy pregnancy for women with pre-existing psychiatric disorders, and/or women who take psychotropic medications.
-This includes consultation about how to minimize risks of psychiatric medications while trying to conceive, during pregnancy, while breastfeeding, and about alternatives to medication.
-This also includes assessing a woman's risk for depression or anxiety before or during pregnancy, and forming a plan to reduce this risk.
+Patients are consulted on ways to minimize the risks of taking psychiatric medications while trying to conceive, during pregnancy, and breastfeeding.
+The clinic provides assessments for depression and/or anxiety both before and during pregnancy to help the treatment team form a plan to reduce risk.